 And as the weeks went by even driving became easier as did computer usage.
 I also learned more about safety in and out of the home, tips and ideas that make daily tasks much easier, more about protection from glare, better lighting and so much more.
 The therapy was covered by my insurance plan with a co-pay as the only out-of-pocket.Participating in this therapy was one of the most productive things I’ve done.
 It brought me comfort and confidence and reduced stress."

 Eccentric viewing training is usually offered by a low vision rehab specialist.
 Most people have the best success and less frustration with the help of several sessions.
-You can ask your doctor for a low vision specialist or check out the list of services provided by MD Support:
+You can ask your eye doctor, a low vision specialist or a rehab center on where to access training.